josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     BLACK = ["General 3", [600, 699], BASE_RACE_DATETIME + datetime.timedelta(minutes=60)]

 """
 Interested only in people who completed the 86 floors.
-So is either full course or dnf
+So is it either a full course or dnf
 """
 class Level(Enum):
     FULL = "Full Course"